 - Range of motion.
 Your knee, hip, or foot may be moving improperly, causing increased strain at the front of the knee.
 Self-stretching and manual therapy techniques (massage and movement) applied to the lower body to help restore and normalize motion in the knee, hip, and foot can decrease this tension.

 - Manual therapy.
-Your therapist may apply hands-on treatments to move your muscles and joints in order to improve their motion and strength, most likely in your knee and hip.
+Your physical therapist may apply hands-on treatments to move your muscles and joints in order to improve their motion and strength, most likely in your knee and hip.
 These techniques often address areas that are difficult to treat on your own.

 - Functional training.
 Once your pain, strength, and motion improve, you will need to safely transition back into more demanding activities.
 To minimize the tension on the knee and your risk of repeated injury, it is important to teach your body safe, controlled movements.
 Based on your goals and movement assessment, your physical therapist will create a series of activities that will help you learn how to use and move your body correctly to safely perform the tasks required to achieve your goals.

 Physical therapy promotes recovery from plica syndrome by addressing all contributing factors, such as pain and any lack of strength, flexibility, or body control.
-Your physical therapist may also recommend a period of relative rest, then carefully guide your progression back to normal activity levels.
+Your physical therapist also may recommend a period of relative rest, then carefully guide your progression back to normal activity levels.

-When Surgery is Required
+When Surgery Is Required

 If your plica syndrome pain does not improve following several weeks of physical therapy, arthroscopic surgery may be required.
-Your surgeon will make 2 small incisions in the front of the knee and remove the irritated tissue.
+Your surgeon will make small incisions in the front of the knee and remove the irritated tissue.
 Following surgery, your initial rehabilitation will focus on decreasing pain and restoring mobility and strength.
 Your physical therapist will then address specific factors that caused your plica to become irritated, in order to minimize the risk of further injury.
-As you progress, your physical therapist will help you systematically reintroduce activities, including stair climbing, squatting, and desired recreational activities.
+As you progress, your physical therapist will help you systematically reintroduce activities, including stair climbing, squatting, and desired recreational

 Can this Injury or Condition be Prevented?

-Maintaining appropriate lower-extremity mobility and muscular strength, and paying particular attention to your exercise routine—especially changes in an exercise activity and the volume of exercises performed—are the best methods for preventing plica syndrome.
+Maintaining appropriate lower-extremity (leg, ankle, foot) mobility and muscular strength, and paying particular attention to your exercise routine—especially changes in an exercise activity and the volume of exercises performed—are the best methods for preventing plica syndrome.
 Some patients with abnormalities in knee structure, however, may be more susceptible to developing plica syndrome.